arnowelzel/lightbox-photoswipe/readme.txt

 = 2.66 =

-* Fix a bug in caption handling to use alt attributes if no other caption source is available.
+* Fixed a bug in caption handling to use alt attributes if no other caption source is available.

 = 2.65 =